 - Price – You get what you pay for is half right here.
 You can’t expect good service at below-market prices.
 Good mechanics deserve to get good salaries.
 On the other hand, if there are always extra fees for “surprises” when customers get their bikes serviced, then these are not pleasant surprises.
 Yes, unpredictable things occur, but if these look like upselling, then it might ruin your reputation.

 - Availability – Location, opening times, and online shopping.
-A bike shop in 2020 should be everywhere.
+A bike shop should be everywhere.
 More and more people like to do things online – be available online for those who want to book their maintenance appointment online or buy bikes and components from your shop while on their mobiles.
 Not to mention the fact that if you’re not on Facebook, then you’re losing lots of clients.
 The same happens when you close your doors at 5 PM.

 Starting a bike business actually does not require a huge investment.
 To simplify the costs, you need to think about: tax requirements + inventory + rent + wages + 1-year safety fund.
 You can learn more about it on usa.gov.
 To cut costs at the beginning, it’s a good idea to work in the shop yourself and get help from friends and family, until you’re ready to get more full-time employees.